Comey’s blockbuster hearing could bolster Trump’s critics – and allies

 “If there is no evidence, this will certainly allow Trump to move on,” Beach told Fox News.
 “If the leaks are true and Comey does not allege obstruction of justice, the rest is rhetoric.”

-Scottie Nell Hughes, national spokesman for the Committee to Defend the President PAC, also told Fox News they are weary of Comey using testimony as “an opportunity to continue to engage in spreading unsourced rumors or as a change for revenge at President Trump for his dismissal.”
+Scottie Nell Hughes, national spokesman for the Committee to Defend the President PAC, also told Fox News they are weary of Comey using testimony as “an opportunity to continue to engage in spreading unsourced rumors or as a chance for revenge at President Trump for his dismissal.”

 Democrats are eager to probe for new details about Comey’s conversations with Trump and look at what the true motivation was for Comey’s firing last month.